uga-rosa/shellopt.nim/README.md

 # shellopt.nim

-A library for parsing command line arguments in the form commonly used in shell.
+Nim library for CLI tool, parsing command line arguments.
+Unlike the Nim default, it is adapted to the standard format of the shell.

 # Usage